Marmiz/todo-cli/GUIDE.md

 - `.map(|v| (v[0], v[1]))` then we transform it into a touple for convenience.

 - `.map(|(k, v)| (String::from(k), bool::from_str(v).unwrap()))` then we convert the two elements of the tuple into a `String` using `String::from` and into a `bool` using `bool::from_str`.
+> note: remeber to add `use std::str::FromStr;` at the top of the file along with the other use statement in order to be able to use the `from_str` method.

 - We collect them into our HashMap.
 Rust knows what to do since we declared explicitly the type we want to have when we made our bindig.